-The SaaS surge in recent years has been the perfect primer for 2020’s work from home boom, with at least 30 percent of employees predicted to remain remote after the pandemic is over.
-With the right SaaS metrics and processes in place, you have your hands on valuable insight to maintain profitable, long-lasting relationships with your customers to ensure they live long and prosper.
+With the right SaaS metrics and processes in place, you have your hands on valuable insight to maintain profitable, long-lasting relationships with your customers.

-In-person customer interactions may seem like yesteryear at this point, but the viability of a business is still reliant on a strong connection with customers.
-And that success starts with your customers’ success.
-Every SaaS company should be able to predict customer success to better manage revenue and profit.
-To demonstrate the return on investment (ROI) of your hard work, measuring customer success metrics is a must!
+Whether customer interactions are in person or remote, the viability of a business is still reliant on building these strong connections.
+Every Software as a Service (SaaS) company should be able to predict customer success to better manage revenue and profit.
+To demonstrate the return on investment (ROI) of your hard work, tracking and calculating SaaS metrics related to customer success is a must!

 When businesses invest time and energy into tracking customer success and understanding what’s working and what’s falling short, it helps to grow your product and keeps your customers thriving.

 SaaS companies run a unique business model that is much more customer-focused than more traditional business models.
 This means they need a unique set of metrics to make sure that their business is on track and growing in a sustainable way.

 Calculating SaaS metrics and tracking them to figure out how well your users understand the full value of your product will help to answer some key questions.
 Are they happy with the way it works?
 Are they unaware of certain functionalities?
 Or are they just straight-up unsatisfied with the results they’ve had?

 These insights can provide valuable information on how successful and satisfied your users are with your product, which can help steer your roadmap going forward and prevent churn down the line.

 Here are five SaaS metrics you should be focusing on to maximize value for your customers — and the formulas to calculate these metrics.